B.E. Tuition, Expenses, & Financial Aid

 Teaching assistant positions may be available to well qualified students.
 A teaching assistant is paid hourly to assist with grading, problem sessions, and/or lab work.
 Assignments are made on a term-by-term basis.
 Other limited hourly employment is also available to qualified students.

 Hourly rates depend on the nature of the work and the student's ability.
-Limitations on the number of hours worked, established by the faculty member in charge, are normally no more than 12 hours per week during academic terms and 40 hours per week between terms and during off-terms.
+Normally work is limited to no more than 12 hours per week during academic terms and 40 hours per week between terms and during off-terms.
 Hourly employment may not exceed a total of 40 hours per week from any and all College sources.

 Partial Tuition Scholarships

 Grants applicable to tuition charges are awarded on the basis of need, as demonstrated by the PROFILE application.
-The academic record of the applicant is equally important.
 Scholarships are renewed each academic year contingent upon continued satisfactory academic progress.

 U.S. B.E. students are eligible to apply for Federal Direct Stafford Loans, Federal Perkins Loans, and, in limited cases, DELC Loans through the Dartmouth Financial Aid Office.